-Compared to the rest of the Metropolitan Los Angeles market, the North Corona submarket has lower rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the North Corona submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 6 listings have come on the market, which means office spaces might be going fast.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 6 listings have been made available, which means spaces might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
 About 167% of the listings in the North Corona are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,600 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are around 2 floors.
+Even though the median size is 3,600 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this market are approximately 2 floors.
 Most buildings in this market were built in 2001 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Agriculture is the dominant industry in this market.
 Most of the residents of North Corona work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.